RevHero/RevHero/README.md

  - Edit the database settings on "app/Config/database.php" for the "$default" variable under the "DATABASE_CONFIG" class
  - Open the terminal and connect to the database.
 For MySQl database use the command **mysql -u myusername -p**
  - Create a new database in the same name given on the database.php
- - Make sure the user given on the database.php exist and has sufficient priviledge
+ - Make sure the user given on the database.php exist and has sufficient privilege

 ### Setting up database ###
- - Import the database sturecture found on "app/SQL/" folder
+ - Import the database structure found on "app/SQL/" folder
  - MySQl command to import the database **mysql -u myuser -p mydbname < absolute_path_to_the_sql_file**

 ### Creating the Admin User ###
  - Navigate to the folder "app/Config/seed_admin.php"
- - Edit the default Admin credentials and databse credentials
+ - Edit the default Admin credentials and database credentials
  - Run the PHP file in the terminal **php seed_admin.php**

 ### Bootstrap Configuration ###